CCRI-Cyberknights/page/README.md

   - Cybersecurity Club: Provides links to our main club page and the official signup form
   - CyberKnights Linux: Contains comprehensive boot guides including USB Boot Guide and VirtualBox Boot Guide, with step-by-step instructions and common one-time boot menu keys
   - Calendar: Displays meeting schedules with color-coded meeting types and clickable room numbers
-  - Resources: Curated tools and links for learning and competitions with organized categories and default club filter
+  - Resources: Enhanced resource cards with improved readability, modal system for detailed views, and organized categories with default club filter
   - Campus Maps: Interactive maps for meeting locations (e.g., `/map-warwick-4080`)
   - Documents: Standalone HTML documents that can be loaded within the SPA or accessed directly